Suva harbor and waterfront in Fiji

 • Palusami: Taro leaves with coconut cream and onions, sometimes with corned beef, baked in banana leaves — Pacific soul food

-• Indian Fijian Cuisine: Roti, curry, dhal — Indo-Fijian population brought rich culinary traditions; excellent curries and breads widely available
+• Indo-Fijian Cuisine: Roti, curry, dhal — Indo-Fijian families brought rich culinary heritage; excellent curries widely available.
+A full roti wrap lunch costs about $5 FJD.

 • Cassava Chips: Fried root vegetable chips — crunchy, starchy, addictive snack

-• Kava (Yaqona): Traditional drink from pounded roots mixed with water — mildly sedative, earthy taste, numbing effect; ceremonial and social
+• Kava (Yaqona): The national drink from pounded roots mixed with water — mildly sedative, earthy taste, numbing effect; ceremonial and social

-• Fiji Bitter: Local lager — crisp, refreshing in tropical heat
+• Fiji Bitter: Local lager — crisp, refreshing in tropical heat.
+About $5 FJD per bottle.

-• Fresh Coconut: Vendors sell young coconuts (bu) for drinking — hydrating, slightly sweet
+• Fresh Coconut: Vendors sell young coconuts (bu) for drinking — hydrating, slightly sweet.
+Around $2 FJD each.

-• Embrace "Fiji time" — pace slower, service relaxed; rushing counterproductive; go with the flow
+• Embrace "Fiji time" — pace is slower, service relaxed; rushing is counterproductive; go with the flow

 • Greet everyone with "Bula!" (hello) — Fijians are famously friendly; reciprocate warmth